ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point

 This process is a simple case.
 It will become more concern if we put a parameter.
 Say you are hungry.
 You want the best food to eat.
-What are going to do?
+What are you going to do?

 Let go searching then.
 Try to put a keyword 'best food' on Google Search.
 You will find a huge result which is processed by Google from may be in million or billion pages to choose.
 So which one you gonna eat?